JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="Testing On Multiple Browsers"></div>
 ### Testing On Multiple Browsers
+Sauce Labs is basically the ones running the show in this area, and connecting to Sauce is even built into the api of Protractor!

 <div name="Everyone Reads, Devs Change"></div>
 ### Everyone Reads the Gherkin, Dev's Change the Gherkin
+Because the feature files are somewhat scattered around the project's directory structure it can be a little overwhelming for a non-developer to pull the project repo just to read the feature files.
+The key is to keep the feature files easily readable and accessible by all.
+Therefore, all non-programmers should be referring to the cucumber reports that are automatically generated.
+These will show all of the features and scenarios in a nice, collapsable format.
+If they wish to chhange something it should be discussing with the programmers who then make a change to the feature file in question and push that up to the git repository which then updates the hosted cucumber reports.

 <div name="No Manual Testers"></div>
 ### No Manual Testers
+Too often large development companies have qa teams that are just squads of manual testers.
+Manual testing should be though of as the enemy and avoided.
+Anything worth testing manually can and should be automated with Protractor.
+If you currently have manual testers, teach them the ways of Protractor.

 ---